andystevenson/wwsc/apps/timesheets/src/public/manual/MANUAL.md

 The screen will show the time you started your shift and the duration _(how long you shift has been)_ will keep advancing while the page is open.

-Typically at this point you should hit the logout button and start work.
+Typically at this point you should hit the "logout" button and start work.

 At the end of your shift you should login again and you will see the same screen.
 However it will typically look more like this.